TheLostLambda/ftc_http/README.md

 ## Usage
 Short flags can be combined to perform a series of actions following a single invocation.
-This somewhat contrived example of this would be the following command:
+A somewhat contrived example of this would be the following command:
 ```
 ftc_http -dwub foo/ bar/
 ```